isomerpages/moe-innovapri/_partnerships/Local.md

     <label for="accordion28"><h4>GOLD AWARD in 2020</h4>
 </label>
     <div>
-     <p>Innova Primary School received the GOLD AWARD for North West Outstanding School Partner Award 2020 (SPA 2020).
-This award is given to schools who have participated actively in Community Development Councils (CDC) programmes last year.
-Two of our pupils, Tok Kong Lok and Ong Lun Kiat (Wang Runjie), class of 2019 are also given the Outstanding All Rounders Student (OARS) Award 2020.
+     <p>Innova Primary School received the&nbsp;GOLD AWARD&nbsp;for North West Outstanding School Partner Award 2020 (SPA 2020).&nbsp;This award is given to schools who have participated actively in Community Development Councils (CDC) programmes last year.
+Two&nbsp;of our pupils, Tok Kong Lok and Ong Lun Kiat (Wang Runjie), class of 2019 are also given the Outstanding All Rounders Student (OARS)&nbsp;Award 2020.
 This award aims to recognise students who embody the spirit of giving back and excel in his or her Community Service, CCA, Leadership and Academics during Academic year (<strong>January to December 2019</strong>).</p>
 <p><img src="/images/Innova-Primary-SchoolLong-1024x853.jpeg" alt="GOLD AWARD in 2020"></p>
     </div>
   </li>